onap/vnfrqts-requirements/docs/Chapter8.rst

 R-64768: The VNF **MUST** limit the size of application data packets to no larger than 9000 bytes for SDN network-based tunneling when guest data packets are transported between tunnel endpoints that support guest logical networks.

-R-75608: The VNF Vendor **MUST** provide playbooks to be loaded on the appropriate Ansible Server.
+R-75608: The VNF provider **MUST** provide playbooks to be loaded on the appropriate Ansible Server.

 R-61354: The VNF **MUST** implement access control list for OA&M services (e.g., restricting access to certain ports or applications).